baselguys/baselguys.github.io/about.md

 "It sounds fancy! but what it exactly means?"

 we are a small team of 4 guys working on Basel Agreement models for risk estimation @ Intesa Sanpaolo Banking Group.
-We share here our knowledge gained wokring on those hot topic directly from the trench.
+We share here our knowledge gained working on those hot topics directly from the trench.

 "Why did you start this mad project?"

-Basically, because we havent found anything similar around.
+Basically, because we haven't found anything similar around.
 We want to share with our reader insigthful and practical knowledge on mentioned topics, not fuzzy bla bla words.

 "ok, I'm in!"